Copies of Reports

 - Sharps can be disposed of at the Medical Center in Beaver on the second floor, there is a room that has Sharps containers available for use.
-Persons with injectable maintenance medication, you can take an empty container home and exchange it when full for a new one, or you can use a heavy-duty plastic bottle (laundry detergent, fabric softener, etc.) tape the lid with duct tape when full and write “DO NOT RECYCLE/SHARPS” on the full bottle with a black marker and dispose in the regular trash.
+Persons with injectable maintenance medication, you can take an empty container home and exchange it when full for a new one, or you can use a heavy-duty plastic bottle (laundry detergent, fabric softener, etc.) and tape the lid with duct tape when full and write “DO NOT RECYCLE/SHARPS” on the full bottle with a black marker and dispose of in the regular trash.

-We recognize the issues surrounding unused medications and safe disposal of the same.
+We recognize the issues surrounding unused medications and the safe disposal of the same.
 The success of the recent Drug Take-Back Day had a large impact on the decision to accept a permanently mounted receptacle at the station.

 PA Vehicle Code defines an Abandoned Vehicle as:

 - Any vehicle that is left physically inoperable and is left unattended on a highway or other public property for more than 48 hours.

 - The vehicle has remained illegally on a highway or other public property for more than 48 hours.